Your skin: Shingles

 Shingles is a viral infection that causes rashes of small painful blisters on the skin.

-Burning, tingling or sensitivity may be the first signs of the infection.
-After one to three days, a red rash appears.
-The blisters come next and usually last for two to three weeks.
-They most often appear on the torso and buttocks, and usually on one side of the body.
+Burning, tingling or sensitivity may be the first signs of the infection, occurring several days before a red rash appears.
+The blisters come next and usually last for two to four weeks.
+They most often appear on the torso or face, and usually on one side of the body.

 The same virus that causes chickenpox causes shingles.
 When chickenpox heals, the virus rests in the nerve cells.
 No one knows for sure why the virus "wakes up."
 However, a weakened immune system, stress and trauma have all been associated with the reemergence of the virus.